casper-network/docs/source/docs/casper/glossary/K.md

 ## Key {#key}

-A `Key` is a cryptographically-derived group of characters used to identify an [account](/glossary/A/#account).
-Each account will have a `PublicKey` and a `SecretKey`.
+`Keys` are the type under which data (i.e., CLValues, smart contracts, user accounts) are indexed on the network.
 More information on keys in a Casper network can be found [here](/dapp-dev-guide/keys/).